-ii) Deflections at the centre of simply beam subjected to CDL where unit run over the entire span iii) Prop reaction and deflection at centre beam subjected to UDL over the entire span.

-iv) Prop reaction and deflection at centre of beam subjected to concentrated load at the centre.
+- ii) Deflections at the centre of simply beam subjected to concentrated load at the mid span. - iii) Prop reaction and deflection at centre beam subjected to UDL over the entire span. - iv) Prop reaction and deflection at centre of beam subjected to concentrated load at the centre.